matthewmx86/Redmond97/README.md

 # Redmond97
-A WIn9x GTK2/GTK3 theme deveoloped for XFCE4
+A Win9x theme for GTK2/GTK3 deveoloped for XFCE4